BaDo2001/privasee_task/docs/Docs.md

 I used a single context for the whole app, which means that there are unnecessary re-renders in some components, which can hit performance, but not in this case, because the app is so small.

+### Pagination

+I didn't implement server side pagination, which means that the app won't work for more than 100 records.
+However, I did implement client side pagination, as well as server side filtering, which is a good base.

 ### Accessibility

 I haven't paid any particular attention to accessibility, given the time constraints, but it's a very important aspect of a production app.